 Retirement Contribution Limits per the IRS The Internal Revenue Service sets the contribution limits for 2021 for elective deferrals at $19,500 and for age 50+ catch-up contributions to $6,500.
 For information on the 5 years of service catch-up contributions, defined contribution limit, annual compensation limits, and the social security taxable wage base, please visit the IRS website and search under Retirement Topics – 403(b) Contribution Limits.

 Voluntary Retirement Contributions Employees of Pitzer College may make voluntary contributions to the Academic Retirement Plan (ARP) or Roth after-tax retirement plan at any time during their employment.
-To start voluntary contributions complete a 2020 Salary Reduction Agreement.
+To start voluntary contributions log on to Workday and process a Benefits Change.

 Retirement Counseling One-on-one retirement counseling is available with a TIAA financial advisor every month, usually located at the ACC building of TCCS.
 To schedule an appointment on-site please call (800) 732-8353 and ask for dates and times available at The Claremont Colleges.
 To see available dates and times for November and December click here.